Next Open Day - Saturday 2nd February 10am - 1pm

 100 million people worldwide communicate in German – be one of them!
-By taking a language like German you are making yourself more employable for the future.
-German remains an important scientific language and German scientists are world leaders in many aspects of engineering, pharmaceuticals, pollution control and natural resources, and German research has brought us inventions that have revolutionised our world.
-Germany has the largest economy in the European Union and the third largest in the world, meaning that there are plenty of jobs out there that require employees that can speak German.
-Above all it is simply a fascinating language!
+By taking a language like German, you are making yourself more employable for the future.
+German remains an important scientific language and German scientists are world leaders in many aspects of engineering, pharmaceuticals, pollution control and natural resources.
+German research has brought us inventions that have revolutionised our world.
+Germany has the largest economy in the European Union and the third largest in the world, meaning there are plenty of jobs out there that require employees that can speak German.
+Above all, it is simply a fascinating language!

-Studying A Level German will enable you to build on the skills that you have learnt at GCSE and deepen your understanding of the language, culture, society and history of the country of your chosen language.
+Studying a Modern Foreign Language at A Level will enable you to build on the skills that you have learnt at GCSE and deepen your understanding of the language, culture, society and history of the country of your chosen language.
 In addition, you will develop your grammatical knowledge and your spoken fluency further.

 During your first year, you will study a film in your chosen language.
 You will also cover topics including; family structures, traditional and modern values, friendships/relationships/citizenship, youth trends, issues and personal identity, education and employment opportunities as well as Literature, the Arts, Cinema and Music in your chosen language’s country.

-In your second year you will learn about discrimination and diversity, as well as migration and integration and the culture, history and politics of (Spain from 1936 onwards) (life in post-war France from 1940-1950) (life in Germany from 1989).
+In your second year you will learn about discrimination and diversity, as well as migration and integration and the culture, history and politics of life in Germany from 1989.
 In addition, you will study, in detail, a fiction book in your chosen language.

-At least two 5s and three 4s at GCSE, including at least a 6 in your chosen language at GCSE.
+At least two 5s and three 4s at GCSE, including at least a 6 in German.

-French, Spanish, English, Sciences, History, Law, Business Studies, and Drama & Theatre Studies.
+Sciences, another Language, History, Law, Business Studies, Drama & Theatre Studies and English.